 To facilitate a deeper understanding, we perform a comparative visualization of the selected unlabeled data on CIFAR-10.
-We first extract their latent representations from the penultimate layer of a pre-trained WRN-28-10 intermediate model.
+We first extract the latent representations from the penultimate layer of a pre-trained WRN-28-10 intermediate model.
 For visualization, we employ a two-step dimension reduction that balances the retention of global structure and the visualization of local relationships.
-Specifically, we first perform \emph{Principal Component Analysis} (PCA)~\cite{gewers2021principal}.
+In particular, we first perform \emph{Principal Component Analysis} (PCA)~\cite{gewers2021principal}.
 By reducing the dimensionality of the latent features to $50$, PCA retains the majority of the variance within the data.
-In the second step, we apply \emph{t-Distributed Stochastic Neighbor Embedding} (t-SNE)~\cite{xia2021revisiting} to project the $50$-dimensional PCA-reduced features onto a two-dimensional space.
+Then, we apply \emph{t-Distributed Stochastic Neighbor Embedding} (t-SNE)~\cite{xia2021revisiting} to project the $50$-dimensional PCA features onto a $2$-dimensional space.
 Unlike PCA, which emphasizes preserving variance, t-SNE mainly aims to maintain the local relationships among data points.
-After projecting onto the two-dimensional space, we visualize the set of unlabeled data returned by our selection schemes under $\alpha=10\%$.
+Finally, we visualize the set of unlabeled data selected by our methods under $\alpha=10\%$.